xanning/trial-redeemer-xag-support/README.md

 # What's the difference?

 This, instead of creating accounts itself, relies on XAG (Xbox account generator) API.
 More info below
+# Bugs?

+Known ones are, if account fetching fails because it was locked, it does not know how to try again and crashes.
+I dont know how to make it try again and copilot is NOT helping

 # How can i use XAG and what's it?